ryangiglio/glitch-twitter-archive-deleter/README.md

 5. Select "I am requesting access for my own personal use."
 Fill in your Twitter username and select your country.
 Click "Continue".

 6. Select "Other" as your use case.
-In the "Describe in your own words what you're building" box, feel free to enter your own explanation or copy/paste this text that already meets their minimum text requirement:
+In the "Describe in your own words what you're building" box, feel free to enter your own explanations or erase the pre-filled numbers and copy/paste this text that already meets their minimum text requirement.
+These are true answers to the four questions they ask you:

    ```
    1. I'm using Twitter's API to programmatically delete my own Twitter archive.